Born: May 3, 1978 Primary Instrument: Sax, tenor

 At 16, Degibri has already worked professionally with some of the major names in the Israeli music scene establishing himself as one of the leading musicians in Israel.
 That same year (1994) Degibri was selected to receive a full scholarship to attend the Berklee College of Music’s Summer Performance Program.
 The following year Degibri was again awarded a full scholarship, and participated in the Berklee College of Music program for a second summer.

-In 1997 Mr. Degibri received a full scholarship to attend the Berklee College of Music in Boston and relocated to the United States.
-After a year at Berklee, he was one of only six musicians from around the world to be selected to attend the prestigious Thelonious Monk Institute of Jazz Performance program at the New England Conservatory of Music.
-This enabled him to study and perform with jazz legends Ron Carter, Benny Golson, Jimmy Heath and Clark Terry
+In 1997, at 18, Degibri received a full scholarship to attend the Berklee College of Music and relocated to the United States.
+After a year at Berklee College of Music, he was one of only six musicians from around the world to be selected, with a full scholarship, to attend the prestigious Thelonious Monk Institute of Jazz Performance program, where he studied and performed with jazz legends Ron Carter, Benny Golson, Jimmy Heath and Clark Terry.

 After graduating with honors from the Thelonious Monk Institute of Jazz Performance in 1999, Degibri was asked to join The Herbie Hancock Sextet and toured the world, playing the music of Herbie Hancock’s three-time Grammy Award-Winning Album – Gershwin’s World.
 Degibri performed with Herbie Hancock for 2.5 years, touring in the world, and was featured on Hancock’s 2002 “The Jazz Channel Presents Herbie Hancock” DVD special.

 In 2002, after relocating to NYC, Degibri formed his first quintet featuring Kurt Rosenwinkel, Aaron Goldberg, Ben Street and Jeff Ballard and performed regularly in New- York’s best jazz clubs.
 That same year Degibri joined legendary drummer Al Foster’s band and was an integral part of the Al Foster Quartet until 2011.